minwoo0611/Preprocess-for-OdomEval/README.md

 ## Contributions
 - Contributions are welcome—please open an issue or pull request!
 Maybe, there are many things we should do before the evaluation

----

-**Happy Evaluating!** Feel free to customize or extend these scripts for your specific workflow, and remember to carefully handle calibration and alignment steps prior to measuring errors.